A review of Gaussian Markov models for conditional independence: Introduction

 {The paper is structured as follows.
 A historical introduction to Markov models is presented in Section \ref{sec:his}, emphasizing the different research areas that contributed to their birth.} Afterwards, preliminary concepts from graph theory are presented in Section \ref{sec:prel}.
-In Section \ref{sec:markov}, undirected and acyclic directed Markov models are introduced, under no distributional assumptions.
+In Section \ref{sec:markov}, undirected and acyclic directed Markov model { classes} are introduced, under no distributional assumptions.
 This is because many foundational relationships between them can already be established from this general perspective.
 Next, we restrict their parametrization to multivariate Gaussian distributions, and explore the main derived properties from this in Section \ref{sec:gparam}.
 We review maximum likelihood estimation in Section \ref{sec:mle}.
 These estimates are used for model selection via hypothesis testing, as we present in Section \ref{sec:hypo}.
 When maximum likelihood estimators are not guaranteed to exist, a popular technique is to employ regularization, which we overview in Section \ref{sec:reg}.
-Finally, the alternative Bayesian approach for model selection and estimation is treated in Section \ref{sec:bayes}.
-Alternatives to the Gaussian distribution are discussed in Section \ref{sec:alt}.
-Finally, we close the paper discussing the main real applications of the Gaussian Markov models reviewed in Section \ref{sec:app}.
+Finally, the alternative Bayesian approach for model selection and estimation is treated in Section \ref{sec:bayes}. {We explore the relationship of Gaussian acyclic directed and undirected Markov models with other, higher level model classes in Section \ref{sec:higher}.} Alternatives to the Gaussian distribution are discussed in Section \ref{sec:alt}.
+We close the paper discussing the main real applications of the Gaussian Markov model { classes} reviewed in Section \ref{sec:app}.